bigcommerce/dev-docs/docs/bigcommerce-for-wordpress/extending-the-plugin/bigcommerce-for-wordpress-cron.md

 # BigCommerce for WordPress Cron

-This document provides a general description for WP-Cron and how to change its behavior to improve its reliability.
+This document provides a general description for WP-Cron and how Server Cron can be used to improve WP-Cron's reliability.

 BigCommerce for WordPress plugin has update/sync logic which is based on cron jobs (WP-Cron).
 WP-Cron is built-in logic for processing postponed and background tasks.
 While that logic is great and flexible it also has some problems which can affect import product logic.